theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started-table/load-an-extraction-in-oracle.md

 ---
 ref: xu-getting-started-table-04
 layout: page
-title: Step 4 - Load an Extraction in an Oracle Database
+title: 4.
+Loading an xxtraction in an Oracle database
 description: Step 4 - Load an Extraction in an Oracle Database
 product: xtract-universal
 parent: getting-started-table